-The following video will demonstrate how to partition your disk step-by-step before we go onto the video, here's some information about partitioning you will want to know:
+The video below in section 5.4 will demonstrate how to partition your disk stepby-step before we go on to the video, here's some information about partitioning you will want to know:

 If you are resizing your Windows partition to accommodate the installation of Linux, try and devote as much space to Linux as you can manage, if for example you have 40GB unused/free space on an 120GB drive, resize your windows partition down from 120GB to 90GB, leaving 30GB for linux and 10GB room to spare for windows.
 This way you probably won't have too much concern about free disk space in the future.